Necrowretch: Foundation (2008–2012)

 Necrowretch was formed in 2008 by guitarist Vlad with "the impure intention to play sadistic-gravecracking-possessed death metal".
 Vlad was joined by drummer Blastphemator and recorded their first demo "Rising from Purulence" after 3 rehearsals.
 Bassist Amphycion joined after seeing them play a gig, making the band a trio and then going on to record their second demo Necrollections in 2010.
 Their first EP, Putrefactive Infestation was released in 2011 on 12" vinyl containing 4 tracks.
-They then released a compilation; Ripping Souls of Sinners, followed by a second EP; Now You're in Hell, released on 7" vinyl consisting of 2 tracks and featuring a cover of Death's "Zombie Ritual".
+They then released a compilation; Ripping Souls of Sinners, followed by a second EP; Now You're in Hell, released on 7" vinyl consisting of two tracks and featuring a cover of Death's "Zombie Ritual".
 Blastphemator later left the band later in 2011 due to a "total lack of motivation".

 Deal with Century Media, Putrid Death Sorcery and Bestial Rites 2009–2012 (2012–2014)

 Before the release of their second EP, Necrowretch were signed to Century Media Records on 6 February 2012.
-Necrowretch began recording their first studio album in August 2012 with session drummer Mörkk, the album artwork and title were revealed on 5 December 2012.
-"Putrid Death Sorcery" was released through Century Media Records on 28 January 2013 on CD, vinyl and digital download.
+Necrowretch began recording their first studio album in August 2012 with session drummer Mörkk.
+The album artwork and title were revealed on 5 December 2012 and Putrid Death Sorcery was released through Century Media Records on 28 January 2013 on CD, vinyl and digital download.
 Necrowretch then played live shows with touring drummer K Desecrator, who left the band on 14 June 2013 after playing at 7 shows.
 Necrowretch released a music video for "Putrid Death Sorcery" on 17 July 2013, with a compilation album being announced for release on 21 October 2013.
 Fans attending the Live Evil Festival in London were able to buy copies early from the band themselves.
-The cover artwork was revealed on 24 September 2013.
-Bestial Rites 2009-2012 was released as a compilation of the band's previous demo and EP material, on 21 October in Europe and 5 November in North America through Century Media Records on CD and digital download.
+The cover artwork for the compilation album Bestial Rites 2009–2012, featuring the band's previous demo and EP material was revealed on 24 September 2013 and was released on 21 October in Europe and 5 November in North America through Century Media Records on CD and digital download.